Home / Projects / Theory of Change

 Theo Nabben

-Theo is a fellow of the Australian Evaluation Society and has delivered ToC and logic model training both in Western Australia and internationally for over 20 years.
+Theo is a Fellow of the Australian Evaluation Society and has delivered ToC and logic model training both in Western Australia and internationally for over 20 years.

 Working across the whole of GGA in a dual role, Theo is responsible for measuring and evaluating all GGA projects to ensure we deliver high-performance outcomes.